| |

 -

-A class of stock with claim to a company's earnings,
+A class of stock with

-before payment can be made on the common stock, and that
+made on the common stock, and that is usually entitled

-company liquidates.
-Generally, preferred stocks pay
+Generally, preferred stocks pay dividends at a fixed

-dividends at a fixed rate. top
+rate. top

 -